Olivia-Nalwoga/UST-631-high-dimensional-variable-selection/README.md

 ## 1. Research Question

-Can a reduced subset of health-related variables predict hemoglobin levels almost as well as a full, high-dimensional set of predictors?
+Can a reduced subset of hematologic and demographic variables predict hemoglobin levels nearly as well as a full model that includes all available predictors?

 This question matters because high-dimensional datasets often contain redundant or unstable variables.
 Understanding whether simpler models perform comparably can improve interpretability and reproducibility in statistical analysis.